JumpIfZero/public-wiki-and-bugs/about.md

 # What is Kittykeys?

 Kittykeys is a programmable, fully customizable plugin that implements event-driven architecture.
 A producer creates an event that is caused by change or update, that triggers routing which finally leads to consumer to take action.
-This means that you can run set of commands when you press a hotkey or automate it to happen when something happens in-game.
+This means that you can run set of commands when you press a hotkey (keyboard), click somewhere on your client (mouse) or automate it to happen when something happens in-game.

 KittyKeys simply put is a tool where YOU can make almost anything possible YOURSELF.
-KittyKeys by default does not contain any scripts, however there are premade scripts for variety of types in 🔥-kittykeys-scripts channel in my discord.
+KittyKeys by default does not "contain" any scripts, however there are premade scripts for variety of types shared by other customers in SDN (Script Delivery Network) inside the plugin.
+Using them is simple - browse, pick the one you like, install and start using it.

 # Features

-- Configurable click locations (random/constant)
+- Configurable click locations (random/mouse/constant/noclick)
 - Configurable delays (random/instant)
-- Option to turn mouse clicks off
 - Option to allow multiple scripts to run at same time
 - Option to queue any pending scripts that may try to run while another is already running
 - Option to force stop all running scripts
 - Option to block hotkeys from chat
-- Option to disable timeouts when using trigger (event) inside command
-- Tab autocompletion for command and trigger names.
+- Tab autocompletion for command and trigger names

 Miscellaneous features:
 - Permanent special attack bar